sjcodebook/twitter-bot-nodejs/README.md

 # twitter-bot-nodejs

-### Twitter Bot to update name to show like and retweet of a particular tweet.
+### Twitter Bot in nodejs to update name to show like and retweet of a particular tweet.

 ## Example Tweet Link => https://twitter.com/jainsanmati846/status/1315114170933628929?s=20